 The finance agreement you make when you buy on credit is covered by the Credit Contracts and Consumer Finance Act (CCCFA).
 For general information about credit contracts visit our Consumer credit contracts - general information

 What’s the difference between hire purchase and layby?

-Buying on hire purchase is a form of buying on credit (i.e. a credit contract – loans are another form of credit contract).
+Buying on hire purchase (also known as a credit sale) is a form of consumer credit – loans and purchases made with a credit card or finance card are other forms of credit contract.
 This means that you get the goods straight away, but you still owe money on them, and there can often be interest or other charges and fees.

 Back to top

-When you buy on layby, the goods are kept at the shop while you pay for them.
-No interest is charged, and you can’t take the goods home until you have finished paying it off, so it’s not a credit contract.
+When you buy on layby, the goods are kept at the shop while you pay for them in instalments.
+No interest or fees are charged, and you can’t take the goods home until you have finished paying it off - so it’s not a credit contract.
 You can read our Layby page for more information about purchasing this way.

 I tried to buy a new refrigerator on credit, but my application was declined.
 Can they do that?

-It’s quite likely that the trader requested a credit check on you, because they want to be sure that you’ll be able to make your repayments.
-If your credit record is unfavourable they are entitled to turn down your application to buy using credit.
+Yes.
+It’s quite likely that the trader or their finance provider requested a credit check on you, because they want to be sure that you’ll be able to make your repayments.
+If your credit record is unfavourable they are entitled to turn down your application for credit.
 You can find out more about credit checks and how they affect your ability to get credit, on our Credit Checks and Records page.